The racial wealth gap is getting wider. Can technology fix it?

 "That ends up being really essential in this bias question," Kornhauser said.
 "If I'm just feeding the data we have into a machine, even if I'm doing some smart things around dual optimization and adversarial biasing, if I can't see inside the guts of the machine and make changes to how it's working, then the risk of that bias that exists in the data being propagated forward is very real and very meaningful."

-Stratyfy is working with Underwriting for Racial Justice on a pilot with several lenders to drive greater fairness and access within BIPOC communities.
+Stratyfy is working with Underwriting for Racial Justice, a national working group convened by Beneficial State Foundation to drive greater fairness and access within BIPOC communities.

 "That ends up being such a hard piece of really moving that racial wealth gap as it relates to availability of fairly priced credit," Kornhauser said.
 "So many lenders are so set in the way they've done things before."